sequenceiq/slider/src/site/markdown/rolehistory.md

 The RoleHistory is a datastructure which models the role assignment, and can persist it to and restore it from the (shared) filesystem.

-* For each role, there is a list of nodes used in the past
+* For each role, there is a list of nodes used in the past.
-* This history is used when selecting a node for a role
+* This history is used when selecting a node for a role.
 * This history remembers when nodes were allocated.
 These are re-requested when thawing a cluster.
 * It must also remember when nodes were released -these are re-requested